Journal of Diabetes Investigation

 Names of potential reviewers and of reviewers whom they would prefer not to review the manuscript will be mentioned if you have any.

-Authors must also state that the protocol for the research project has been approved by a suitably constituted Ethics Committee of the institution within which the work was undertaken and that it conforms to the provisions of the Declaration of Helsinki in 1995 (as revised in Edinburgh 2000).
+Authors must also state that the protocol for the research project has been approved by a suitably constituted Ethics Committee of the institution within which the work was undertaken and that it conforms to the provisions of the Declaration of Helsinki in 1995 (as revised in Fortaleza, Brazil, October 2013).
 All investigations on human subjects must include a statement that the subject gave informed consent and patient anonymity should be preserved.
 Authors should declare any financial support or relationships that may pose conflict of interest.

 12. EDITORIAL OFFICE ADDRESS

 1-28-1 Koishikawa, Bunkyo-ku

 Fax: 81 3 5689 7278